zowe/docs-site/docs/user-guide/api-mediation/configuration-client-certificates.md

 ## Configure Internal Mapper

 Use the following procedure to enable the zowe.yaml file to use a client certificate as the method of authentication for the API Mediation Layer Gateway.
+Note that the use of the internal mapper is the recommended method.

 1. Open the `zowe.yaml` configuration file.
 2. Configure the following properties:

    * **components.gateway.apiml.security.x509.enabled**
      This property is the global feature toggle.
 Set the value to `true` to enable client certificate functionality.
    * **components.gateway.apiml.security.useInternalMapper**
      This property is the global feature toggle.
 Set the value to `true` to enable Internal Mapper

 3. Restart Zowe.